Ma-Marcinowski/Verificational-Model/README.md

         - VGG13 Core Network - {as desc in pap except for 2nd pool}.
 Hovever the output size of the first convolutional block (1st and 2nd conv layer followed by 1st max pooling layer) is reduced by pooling of size [3x3] and stride [3x3] - as opposed to vanilla 1st max pooling layer where pool size is [2x2] and stride is [2x2].
 Therefore (flattend and concatenated outputs of core nets) input to FCL is of size [none, 25000] as opposed to [none, 65000].

-        - Fully Connected Layers - either three [4096, 1024, 256] or two [4096, 4096] FC layers, and one output neuron (sigmoid activation) - for both core network variants;
+        - Fully Connected Layers - three [4096, 1024, 256] FC layers, and one output neuron (sigmoid activation) AlexNet core network;

         - Activation - ReLU for all layers, sigmoid for the output neuron;